Japan permits continued stay of Myanmar residents due to coup

 The government aims to expedite the screening process and is set to permit asylum-seekers to remain in Japan as an exceptional case even if their applications are turned down.

+The United States has reportedly provided a temporary protected status for Myanmar nationals so that they are shielded from deportation and can obtain work permits.

+The Australian government announced visa extensions for Myanmar nationals living in the country until it becomes safe for them to return.

-The government also plans to allow two Myanmar diplomats in Tokyo, fired by their country’s military junta for joining the anti-coup movement, to remain in Japan even though credentials for one of the two are set to expire in just over a month, according to sources.
+Japan is also arranging to allow two Myanmar diplomats in Tokyo, fired by their country’s military junta for joining the anti-coup movement, to remain in Japan.

-Arrangements are being made for the residence status of the two diplomats — Aung Soe Moe, 51, and another who wishes to remain anonymous — to remain valid even after the former’s diplomatic credentials, issued by the Japanese Foreign Ministry, expire on July 15.
+One of the diplomats' credentials, issued by the Japanese Foreign Ministry, expires on July 15.

-The ministry will discuss whether it can reissue their credentials, the sources said.
+Foreign Minister Toshimitsu Motegi recently said that Japan has not revoked their visa status, as the ministry does "not perceive their actions as having been inappropriate."

 The decision comes after the pair requested that Japan maintain their diplomatic visas and credentials, citing their legitimacy as officials assigned by the democratically elected government led by civilian leader Aung San Suu Kyi, which was toppled by the Feb.
 1 coup.